 Managing legal matters can be very confusing, time-consuming and costly, especially when you consider that attorney fees in the U.S. average $368 per hour.* As a member of the State's Retiree Group Legal Services Plan, you can face your problems with more confidence using the resources and services available to you.

-When you retire your personnel office should give you an enrollment packet.
-You will have 60 days to elect to enroll.
+When you retire your personnel office should give you an enrollment packet for the Retiree Plan.
+If you do not receive a packet, contact your department’s personnel office to complete and submit your enrollment form.
+Or, you can contact ARAG at (800) 511-4007 to request an enrollment packet.
+Upon retiring, you will have 60 days to elect to enroll.
 If you do not enroll upon retirement, you have to wait until the next open enrollment period.

-If you are enrolled in the Plan for active employees your membership will not automatically continue into retirement.
-You must enroll in the retiree Plan for your benefits to continue.
+If you are enrolled in the Plan as an active employee, you must enroll in the Retiree Plan for your benefits to continue.
+Your membership will not automatically continue into retirement.

 The monthly premium rates will remain the same.